cockroachdb/docs/src/current/v23.2/read-committed.md

 ### When to use locking reads

-Use locking reads in your application if certain `READ COMMITTED` transactions must guarantee data correctness in [high-contention]({% link {{ page.version.version }}/performance-best-practices-overview.md %}#transaction-contention) scenarios.
+Use locking reads in your application if certain `READ COMMITTED` transactions must guarantee that the data they access will not be changed by intermediate writes.

 Non-locking reads can allow intermediate writes to update rows before `READ COMMITTED` transactions commit, potentially creating [concurrency anomalies](#concurrency-anomalies).
 Locking reads prevent such anomalies, but increase the amount of lock contention that [may require intervention]({% link {{ page.version.version }}/performance-recipes.md %}#waiting-transaction) if latency becomes too high.
+Note that locking reads do **not** prevent [phantom reads](#non-repeatable-reads-and-phantom-reads) that are caused by the insertion of new rows, since only existing rows can be locked.

 {{site.data.alerts.callout_info}}
-Locking reads are not effective for emulating `SERIALIZABLE` transactions, which can avoid locking reads because they always [abort if reads are not current]({% link {{ page.version.version }}/architecture/transaction-layer.md %}#read-refreshing).
+Locking reads are not effective for emulating `SERIALIZABLE` transactions, which can avoid locking reads because they always [retry or abort if reads are not current]({% link {{ page.version.version }}/architecture/transaction-layer.md %}#read-refreshing).
 As a result, `READ COMMITTED` transactions that use locking reads will perform differently than `SERIALIZABLE` transactions at various levels of concurrency.
 {{site.data.alerts.end}}

 To use locking reads:

 - If you need to read and later update a row within a transaction, use `SELECT ...
 FOR UPDATE` to acquire an exclusive lock on the row.
 This guarantees data integrity between the transaction's read and write operations.

-- If you need to read the latest value of a row, but not update the row, use `SELECT ...
+- If you need to read the latest version of a row, but not update the row, use `SELECT ...
 FOR SHARE` to block all concurrent writes on the row without unnecessarily blocking concurrent reads.

 	{{site.data.alerts.callout_success}}
 	This allows an application to build cross-row consistency constraints by ensuring that rows that are read in a `READ COMMITTED` transaction will not change before the writes in the same transaction have been committed.